Saran-pariyar/100_Days_Of_Frontend_Interview_Questions/README.md

 405. ### How do refs affect the component lifecycle in React?
      Refs in React do not directly impact the component lifecycle.
 They provide a way to access and interact with elements or components separately from lifecycle methods.
 Refs allow you to work with specific parts of the component without affecting its lifecycle or rendering.

+# Day 82

+406. ### What are the benefits of using callback refs over string refs?
+     The benefits of using callback refs over string refs in React are that callback refs provide more flexibility and control when accessing and manipulating DOM elements.
+With callback refs, you have direct access to the actual DOM node, allowing you to perform more advanced operations.
+On the other hand, string refs are limited to identifying elements using a string name, which can be less versatile and may not provide the same level of control.

+407. ### Can we use refs with functional components in React?
+If yes, how?
+     Yes, you can use refs with functional components in React.
+The `useRef` hook allows you to create a ref and use it within a functional component.
+By calling `useRef()` and assigning the result to a variable, you can access and manipulate the ref's current value, which can be used to reference elements in the component's JSX.

+408. ### What are the limitations or caveats of using refs in React?
+     While refs can be useful, there are limitations and caveats to consider when using them in React.
+One limitation is that refs bypass the typical data flow in React, which can make it harder to track and understand changes in your component's state.
+Additionally, overusing refs can lead to code that is harder to maintain and test, as it may introduce dependencies between different parts of your application.

+409. ### How do you clean up or release the resources associated with a ref in React?
+     To clean up or release resources associated with a ref in React, you can leverage the `useEffect` hook.
+Within the `useEffect` hook, you can return a cleanup function that will be called when the component unmounts or when the ref value changes.
+This allows you to handle any necessary cleanup operations, such as removing event listeners or cancelling timers, ensuring that your application's resources are properly managed.

+410. ### How do you access the DOM node using refs in React?
+     Accessing the DOM node using refs in React is straightforward.
+After creating a ref using the `useRef` hook or the `React.createRef()` function, you can attach the ref to a JSX element using the `ref` attribute.
+Once the component has rendered, you can access the DOM node by referring to the .current property of the ref